Daisy Hill Koala Centre

 - turn off at exit 24

-- turn right into Daisy Hill Road, and continue to the Daisy Hill Conservation Park.
+- turn left into Daisy Hill Road, and continue to the Daisy Hill Conservation Park.

 If travelling north from the Gold Coast on the Pacific Motorway: